Therapists & Mentors

 Jeremy Rogers, Owner and Founder; BS, MA, NBCC, LPC, LAC

 Jeremy is a Licensed Professional Counselor specializing in adolescent therapy.
 Jeremy has experience providing individual and family therapy and has been recognized as an expert in El Paso County.
 Jeremy is passionate about creating therapeutic approaches that are specifically tailored to meet your individual needs.
-When Jeremy is not at the office, you can find him on a trail with his dog Rowdy, playing chess, or rock climbing with friends.
+When Jeremy is not at the office, you can find him doing jiujitsu or outdoors with his dogs.

 ADHD - Anxiety - Behavioral Issues - Depression - Divorce - Substance Abuse